lbragstad/notes/code-review-checklist.md

 > Keystone trusts.
 When in doubt, drop into the `#openstack-qa` channel on
 > Freenode and ask the Tempest folks.

-* Do the tests added add unnecessary complex setup?
+* Do the tests add unnecessary complex setup?

 > With large projects that move fast, the testing footprint grows a lot.
 It
 > becomes very easy for tests to get added with niche setup procedures.
 If a
 > patch has specific setup methods for tests, can they be consolidated into
 > something that already does that setup?
 Can the setup logic be pulled out
 > into a testing mixin and shared?
+The simpler the testing infrastructure and
+> setup is, the easier it is to refactor or find bugs later.